openshift-pipelines/pipelines-as-code/README.md

 Pipelines as Code supports Github Enterprise.

 You don't need to do anything special to get Pipelines as code working with GHE.
-Pipeline as code will automatically detects the header as set from GHE and use it  the GHE API auth url instead of the public github.
+Pipelines as code will automatically detects the header as set from GHE and use it  the GHE API auth url instead of the public github.

 ### PR cleanups in pipelines-as-code admin namespace